Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Conservation laws posed on a spacetime

 The above definition makes sense, since \eqref{111} implies that for every $1$-form field $\rho \in \DL^1(M)$ there exists a non-negative $(n+1)$-form field $\beta \in \DL^{n+1}(M)$ such that \be \sup_{\ubar \in \RR} \left| \rho \wedge \del_u \omega(\ubar) \right| \leq \beta, \ee so that under the conditions in Definition~\ref{123} the integral $\int_M d\psi\wedge \omega(u) $ is finite.

 The above definition can be immediately generalized to functions defined on the boundary and we denote by $L^1(\del M)$ and $\Lloc(\del M)$ the space of all integrable (resp. locally integrable) functions defined on the boundary of the manifold.
-Observe that the {\sl $L^1$ norm} of functions in $\Lloc(M)$ or $L^1(M)$ is {\sl not} canonically defined.
-On the other hand we will also use the standard notation $L^1\Lambda^n(\Hcal)$ for the space of all integrable $n$-form fields defined on an ($n$-dimensional) hypersurface $\Hcal$; it should be observed that the $L^1$ norm of such a field {\sl is} uniquely defined.
+Observe that the {\sl $L^1$ norm} of functions in $\Lloc(M)$ or $L^1(M)$ is {\sl not} canonically defined, since the value of the integral in \eqref{def:l1} depends on the choice of the form field $\alpha$.
+On the other hand we will also use the standard notation $L^1\Lambda^n(\Hcal)$ for the space of all integrable $n$-form fields defined on an ($n$-dimensional) hypersurface $\Hcal$; it should be observed that when $\Hcal$ is orientable the $L^1$ norm of such a field {\sl is} uniquely defined, since the integral of its absolute value is well-defined, confer \eqref{def:abs} for the definition of absolute value for differential forms.